-A few years ago I was looking for a mayonnaise without soy, sugar and other strange ingredients for shelf life.
+A few years ago, I was looking for mayonnaise without soy, sugar and other strange ingredients for shelf life.
 I knew that it should be mostly eggs and oil but nowhere was this to be found at the time.
 I began making my own here and there.
 The only time it didn’t work was when I used extra-virgin olive oil.
-Lesson #1: You need light tasting oils, or the strong flavor will overpower and taste bitter.
+Lesson #1: You need light-tasting oils, or the strong flavor will overpower and taste bitter.

-One weekend at the cabin I made it in Jen’s food processor, at least three times with ZERO success.
+One weekend at the cabin, I made it in Jen’s food processor at least three times with ZERO success.
 I realized that the food processor Jen was using had too big of a bowl for the blades to reach the ingredients.
-Lesson #2: the blades have to touch all ingredients since the key to making homemade mayo is to slowly add the oil so the liquids can emulsify and thicken properly.
+Lesson #2: the blades have to touch all ingredients since the key to making homemade mayo is slowly adding the oil so the liquids can emulsify and thicken properly.

 While you can whisk mayo in a bowl or blend in a food processor by adding oil drop by drop, immersion blenders are the way to go.

 And you know how I feel about homemade activities, right?
 Satisfied, smart, accomplished and set up for success.
 While using the right oil is essential every time, this method gets dumped together all at once and has worked every time.

 Here’s Ev’s latest favorite way to help me in the kitchen.